exilon/QuickLib/README.md

 **TRunTask:** Launch an autofree single task thread with fault & retry control policies.
 Params can be passed and created into code.
 - *Define code to execute:*
-  - **Execute:** Specify Task name, parameters to pass to anonymous method(If OwnedParams=true, task will free params on termination task) and method than will be executed.
+  - **Execute:** Specify Task name, parameters to pass to anonymous method (if OwnedParams=true, task will free params on task termination) and method that will be executed.
-  - **Execute_Sync:** Like Execute but runs code with synchronize thread method (avoids problems if your code updates UI).
+  - **Execute_Sync:** Like Execute but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **SetParameter:** Defines values or objects needed by your task.
 - *Define events to control:*
   - **OnInitialize:** Specify code to run before main execute task (this code only runs one time, OnExecute can be retried more than one time)
   - **OnRetry:** Specify code to run when execution fails and decide if needs to retry or cancel next retries.
   - **OnTerminate:** Specify code to execute when task finishes.
-  - **OnTerminate_Sync:** Like OnTerminate but runs code with syncronized thread method (avoids problems if your code updates UI).
+  - **OnTerminate_Sync:** Like OnTerminate but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **OnException:** Specify code to execute when task generates an exception.
 - *Define fail/retry policies:*
-  - **RetryForever:** If execution fails, code will be retry forever until task executes ok.
+  - **RetryForever:** If execution fails, code will be retried forever until task executes ok.
-  - **Retry:** If execution fails, code will be retry x times.
+  - **Retry:** If execution fails, code will be retried x times.
-  - **WaitAndRetry:** If execution fails, code will be retry x times, and wait x millisecons before each retry.
+  - **WaitAndRetry:** If execution fails, code will be retried x times, and will wait x milliseconds before each retry.
 You can specify number of retries and wait time between retries.
   - **Run:** Starts task execution.
 ```delphi
   TRunTask.Execute(